-Accessory is charged when you help someone who has commited a crime.
+Accessory is charged when you help someone who has committed a crime.

 Attempt is charged when you take a step towards completing a crime in Colorado.